Easy DIY Pillow Cover

 Once you have double-checked the alignment, sew the long seams of the pillow cover.
 Then turn the whole thing inside out.

-The finished Pillow
+The Finished Pillow

 Enjoy your finished pillow!
 What a wonderful way to showcase your child’s artwork.
 Whether it is a Christmas decoration, a Mother’s Day gift, or just a favorite piece that sits on the couch, I hope you will treasure this pillow for years to come!